pivotal/docs-tap/scst-store/cli-overview.md

 The `tanzu insight` CLI plug-in enables querying vulnerability, image, and package data.

->**Note:**
+**Note:**

-> * To install and configure the `tanzu insight` CLI plug-in, you must install the Supply Chain Security Tools - Store, either as its own package, or as part of Tanzu Application Platform Build profile or Tanzu Application Platform View profile.
+- To install and configure the `tanzu insight` CLI plug-in, you must install the Supply Chain Security Tools - Store, either as its own package, or as part of Tanzu Application Platform Build profile or Tanzu Application Platform View profile.
-> * Currently, only MacOS and Linux are supported for the `tanzu insight` plug-in.
+- Currently, the `tanzu insight` plug-in only supports MacOS and Linux.
 Windows is not supported.

 1. [CLI plug-in installation](cli-installation.md)
 1. [Configure target endpoint and certificate](using-encryption-and-connection.md)